fpg1503/dotfiles/README.md

 - **Brewfile**: This is a list of [formulae](http://brew.sh) and [casks](http://caskroom.io).
 You might want to edit this file before running any initial setup.
+- **Masfile**: This is a list of Mac App Store App IDs.
+I use it to install the apps I've purchased through MAS.

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.

 - **topic/\*.zsh**: Any files ending in `.zsh` get loaded into your environment.
 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is